For Home-Services Owners

 Match financing to the risk

-Senior lenders, community investors, and owners each need separate terms so return, control, and downside do not get blurred together.
+Senior lenders, community investors, and owners each need separate terms so payback, control, and hard-month risk do not get blurred together.

 04